ctkelley/MultiPrecisionArrays.jl/README.md

   - Better API for the Krylov-IR solvers

  - v0.1.0: Better docs and ...
+   - Explanation for why I am not excited about evaluating the residual in extended precision + a bit of support for that anyhow

 ## I found this repo by accident on the internet.
 Can I complain about it now?